kaluznyt/UdemyDesignPatternsCourseCode/README.md

 - Supply an instance of Null Object in place of actual object meant to be replaced/nullified
 - Dynamic construction possible (with performance implications)

+### Observer

+Built-in right into C#/.NET, right ?

+##### Motivation
+- We need to be informed when certain things happen:
+  - objects property changes
+  - object does something
+  - some external event occurs
+- we want to listen to events and notified when they occur
+- Built into C# with the event keyword
+  - But then what is this IObservable\<T>/IObserver\<T> for ?
+  - What about INotifyPropertyChanging/Changed
+  - And what are the BindingList\<T>/ObservableCollection\<T>

+*Observer is an object that wishes to be informed about events happening in the system.
+The entity generating the events is observable.*

+##### Summary

+- template

 ### TEMPLATE